 There are a lot of things touted as helpful for dealing with pain.
 It can take a lot of trial and error to find what helps us.
-So I thought I’d provide my top five natural pain relief mechanisms that I utilise daily as a potential starting point for you.
+So I thought I’d provide my favourite five pain management mechanisms that I utilise daily as a potential starting point for you.
 These are pregnancy and nursing safe too.

 1. Heat pack